zkortam/Pixal-Project/README.md

+ # Pixal
- # Developed for the ACC Technical Project
+ ## Developed for the ACC Technical Project by Zakaria Kortam
- ## Pixal
- Zakaria Kortam

 Pixal is an AI Slack App that enables workspace members to have easier access to information pertaining to their workspace.
 This app was created with the assistance of